-The marine of Lecce, pearl of Salento between green pinewoods and crystal-clear sea
+The Lecce's marina, pearl of Salento between green pinewoods and crystal-clear sea

 San Cataldo is a beach locality on the Adriatic sea, in the province of Lecce.
 It has an important past: during the roman age, it hosted an important harbour dedicated to the emperor Adriano where Ottaviano landed after learning about Cesare's death.
 After this harbour fell into disuse, San Cataldo became a swamp.
 During the fascist regime the Opera Nazionale Combattenti reclaimed this land.

 In the harbour of San Cataldo it is possible to rent boats to explore the enchanting adriatic coast.
-The local gastronomy deserves a particular attention: many events and festivals are organized here.
-One of the most beautiful events is the Sagra del Pane, with tasting of olive bread and delicious "pizzi", typical product of this area of Salento.
+The local gastronomy deserves a particular attention: many events, festivals and regional tastings are organized here.
+One of the most beautiful events is the Sagra del Pane, with the tasting of olive bread and delicious "pizzi", typical product of this area of Salento.
 San Cataldo is the ideal destination for those who want to spend a holiday by the sea but at the same time want to enjoy its traditions, culture, art and the nightlife of Lecce, only 10 km far from San Cataldo.